metroid2010/text_encriptor/README.md

-# text_encriptor
+# text_encryptor
-A simple, joke-intended plain text encriptor
+A simple, joke-intended plain text encryptor

 Do not take this too seriously.
 Not inteded for actual use.
 Educational purposes only.